-Tim Bretz is a Manager in the Los Angeles office of Keyser Marston.
+Tim Bretz is a Senior Principal in the Los Angeles office of Keyser Marston.
 Since joining the firm in 2008, Tim has provided public, private and non-profit clients with real estate economic analysis for a wide variety of land uses.

 Tim has analyzed real estate transactions and conducted many economic studies for a number of clients.
 These analyses include the structuring of market-rate and affordable housing transactions, the selection of private development teams for publicly-funded real estate projects, fiscal and economic impact analyses, project feasibility analysis, and residential and non-residential affordable housing nexus studies.